 The Regional Municipality of York is at risk from a number of hazards that could threaten public health and safety, and public and private property.

-During an emergency, Environmental Services Department activities focus on the assessment, response, recovery and repair of Regional infrastructure and facilities pertaining to water, wastewater, waste management infrastructure, and forestry.
+During an emergency, the Public Works Department activities focus on the assessment, response, recovery and repair of Regional infrastructure and facilities pertaining to roads, transit, water, wastewater, waste management, forestry and corporate energy.

-The provision of water, wastewater, waste management, and forestry services are governed by a highly regulated framework.
+The provision of water, wastewater, waste management and forestry services are governed by a highly regulated framework.
 Some key Acts to consider in providing direction are: